pythoningLearning/hackedit/README.rst

 2. Install `PyQt5 for Python 3.4`_

-3. Install `Git for Windows`_ and make sure it is added to PATH (if not the templates repository won't get sync.
-Note that you can choose to not add it to your system path but only in HackEdit *(Preferences->Environment->Environment Variables)*)

-4. Open a command line prompt and run the following commands:
+3. Open a command line prompt and run the following commands:

 * Install hackedit using pip::